How do I receive my Financial Aid funds?

 - Did you receive any non-TU scholarships or awards?

 - In general, students cannot receive more financial assistance than their cost of attendance.
-You may have received awards from private companies, agencies, or other organizations outside TU’s Office of Student Financial Services.
-Students should report any form of aid not included on their original award letter to The Office of Student Financial Services.
-The Office of Student Financial Services is required to re-evaluate your original financial aid offered.
+You may have received awards from private companies, agencies, or other organizations outside TU’s Student Financial Services office.
+Students should report any form of aid not included on their original award letter to Student Financial Services.
+Student Financial Services is required to re-evaluate your original financial aid offered.
 Although we will make every attempt to reduce loans first, in some cases, we must replace other need-based aid such as grants or work-study.

 - Did you receive a Federal Work-Study (FWS) award?

 - If you were offered Federal Work-Study funding, you can receive money from the Federal Work-Study Program as wages in exchange for hours worked.
 If you received and accepted an offer of Federal Work-Study, the next step is finding a job.
-You can review the available work study positions through The Office of Financial Services Internal website.
+You can review the available work study positions through the Student Financial Services Internal website.
 You must have a TU ID to access this page.
 Follow the instructions for more information on securing a Federal Work-Study position.

 - Are you eligible for a refund from receiving excess aid?

 - In rare cases, the amount of aid you were awarded might exceed the actual cost you owe for tuition and fees for the semester, resulting in a credit on your TU Bursar’s Account.
 If this happens, the Bursar’s Office will process any refund that may be due to you as a direct deposit to your bank or as a check that’s mailed to you, once all outstanding charges on your TU account have been paid.
-For questions regarding the status of your refund, please contact the Bursar’s Office at 918.631.2600 or email@example.com.
+Please click here for more information on if you are eligible for a refund, or contact the Bursar’s Office at 918.631.2600 or email@example.com.